ivanearisty/Vault/Classes + Uni/Linear Algebra/Practice Final/STRAT.md

     * *Remember:* Adding a multiple of a row to another does **not** change the determinant. [cite_start]Use this to create zeros, *then* expand[cite: 1195].

 ---

-1. straight up diagonalizable
-2. repeated eigenvalues jordan cannonical form
-3. complex eigenvalues is the real cannoncial form 12.10-18.8

-if reals you do 12.8,
-if complex 12.10.

-you have a complex eigenvector corresponding to some eingevalue, you need to take the real part and the imaginary part

-problem 4 is just quadratic formula
 ### **Recipe 2: Real Canonical Form (Practice Final Prob 2)**
 **The Goal:** Analyze a matrix (likely $2 \times 2$ or $3 \times 3$) that has complex eigenvalues.
 Find the basis $P$ that makes it "almost diagonal" (Real Canonical Form).